Donate your vehicle to Wheels to Work

-Donate it to Goodwill under our Wheels to Work program.
+Donate your vehicle to Goodwill as part of our Wheels to Work program.

-Wheels to Work is a vehicle donations program designed to provide low-cost, road worthy transportation to qualified persons for whom reliable transportation is a barrier to employment.
+Wheels to Work is a vehicle donation program, serving the Battle Creek, Calhoun County area, which is designed to provide low-cost, road-worthy transportation to qualified persons for whom reliable transportation is a barrier to employment.

 Wheels to Work is interested in vehicles that are drivable, in relatively good running order, have no or minor body or panel damage, and in need of minimal amount of repairs to make them reliable, safe and road worthy.

 Your used vehicle can eliminate the barrier of unreliable transportation to and from work for individuals who want family-sustaining employment and independence.
 Please contact our Wheels to Work office for more details on donating at (269) 962-9000.

 Obtain a vehicle

 Are you in need of a vehicle?